ExpediaGroup/styx/docs/developer-guide/plugins.md

 files or querying remote servers, such as Redis.
 However use this capability judiciously.
 Plugins are loaded serially, and initialisation time for the full plugin chain will add up.
 Future versions of Styx may offer proper lifecycle management.

-### Tests
-Blank plugin example provides blank integration test that will start up an instance of StyxServer running your plugin.

 ### Running a plugin
 To build a single jar with dependencies, please execute maven command `mvn -Pstyx clean package`.